Walkthrough

 6. Quantize the model to reduce the precision of the weights (Quantization)

-And we saw that by applying those, we could reduce our VGG16 model from 134 million of parameters down to 45 million, and also speed-up the inference from 26ms to 12ms without any drop in accuracy compared to the baseline.
+And we saw that by applying those, we could reduce our VGG16 model from 537 MB of parameters down to 46 MB (11x compression), and also speed-up the inference from 26.3ms to 9.9ms (2.6x speed-up) without any drop in accuracy compared to the baseline.

 Note